Visit the Scandinavian Heritage Park Blog Banner

 Dala Horse

-Walk under the largest Dala Horse in North America, which stands 27-ft tall and is a tribute to Swedish immigrant culture.
+Walk under the largest Dala Horse in North America, which stands 27 feet tall and is a tribute to Swedish immigrant culture.
 These hand-carved, brightly painted horses originated in Dalarna, Sweden, and were once whittled by parents as toys for their children.

 Be sure to stop by the Gift Shop inside the Visitor Center, where you can purchase your very own authentic Swedish Dala Horse to take home as a keepsake.